DatabasesWorks/QtSqlGen/Readme.txt

 //OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN
 //THE SOFTWARE.

-This project was built on VS2008 with the commercial version of QT 4.4.
-I don't have any experience with MacOSx or KDE/Linux but I can't imagine that this source won't compile on those platforms.
+This project was built on VS2017 with the commercial version of QT 5.10.
+This should also build and run in MacOS and Linux.

 I pretty much just build it where I need it.
 I only run it when I make schema changes to my database.
 This project saves me ALOT of time when programming code that runs against Sqlite.